shawshankkumar/itna_chota/README.md

+# itnachota

 "itnachota" translates to "so small".
-This is a url shortener.
-More later.
+This is a url shortener made by `Shashank Kumar`.